SKIMMYGUPTA/Redmine/README.md

 ![](./assets/Aspose.Words.3f0eefbd-f3e0-4459-a05a-4768b50eea9b.010.jpeg)

-**RESOURCES:**
+**RESOURCES♻️**

 Adds capacity planner with time tracking, workload and availability reporting.
 It makes it easy to add, edit and manage resource bookings using chart and widget.

 ![](./assets/Aspose.Words.3f0eefbd-f3e0-4459-a05a-4768b50eea9b.011.jpeg)

-- Schedule resources on tasks and projects.
+-  🔆Schedule resources on tasks and projects.
-- Pop up to add/edit booking on the chart.
+-  ✅Pop up to add/edit booking on the chart.
-- Time spent is displayed on the schedule.
+-  🔍 Time spent is displayed on the schedule.
-- Resource graphs for projects/tasks.
+-  📈Resource graphs for projects/tasks.
-- Filters and view configurations.
+-  🧩Filters and view configurations.
-- Colour indicators of the work load.
+-  🌐Colour indicators of the work load.

-**AGILE BOARD:**
+## **AGILE BOARD🧩**

 Agile board allows you to work with sprints, backlogs, tasks in backlog and their statuses.